virtualstaticvoid/taskinator/README.md

 end
 ```

-Define the process, using the `define_process` method.
+Define the process using the `define_process` method.

 ```ruby
 module MyProcess